Johannes Brahms: Reception and legacy

 Brahms is seen as looking both backward and forward.
 His output was often bold in its exploration of harmony and textural elements, especially rhythm.
 As a result, he influenced composers of both conservative and modernist tendencies; Anthony Tommasini writes that he "sometimes become entangled in an attempt to extend the Classical heritage while simultaneously taking progressive strides into new territory.".

-Brahms' symphonies are prominent in the standard repertoire of symphony orchestras; only Beethoven's are more frequently performed.
+Brahms's symphonies are prominent in the standard repertoire of symphony orchestras; only Beethoven's are more frequently performed.
 Brahms's have often been measured against Beethoven's.

 Brahms often sent manuscripts to friends Billroth, Elisabeth von Herzogenberg, Joachim, and Clara Schumann for review.
 They noted its textures and frequent dissonances, which Brahms wrote (to Henschel) that he preferred on the strong beat, "resolve[d] ... lightly and gently!"
 In 1855, Clara felt Brahms's harshness most distinguished his music from Robert's.
 Billroth described Brahms's dissonances as "cutting", "toxic", or (in the case of "In stiller Nacht") "divine".
 In 1855, Joachim noted "steely harshness" in the Benedictus of the Missa canonica, with its "bold independence of the voices".
 But in 1856 he objected to "extensive harshness" in Geistliches Lied, telling Brahms: